jamesheald/COIN/README.md

 obj.R = 2;
 [S,w] = obj.run_COIN;
 ```
 S is a cell array (one cell per run) and w is vector specifying the relative weight of each run.
 In the absence of adaptation data, each run is assigned an equal weight.
-If the model was fit to adaptation data, the data can be used to assign a weight to each run (see [Inferring internal representations fit to adaptation data](#inferring-internal-representations-fit-to-adaptation-data)).
+If the model was fit to adaptation data, each run may be assigned a unique weight based on the data (see [Inferring internal representations fit to adaptation data](#inferring-internal-representations-fit-to-adaptation-data)).

 ### Plotting internal representations